This article will guide you on how to gain control over which sources and types of content are used in your channels.

 ⚡ Where to set it up

-You can configure whitelists and blacklists:
+You can configure both Sources and Content Types :

 1️⃣ When creating a new channel : the option appears in the channel setup flow.